Camp Lejeune Birth Defects

 However, it is important to act without delay.
 There are strict deadlines that apply to these lawsuits, including those involving Camp Lejeune birth defects.

-Despite what you may hear, the best Camp Lejeune birth defects law firms are those with access to a wide arsenal of resources, such as top doctors, registered nurses, and other medical experts who can review your claim.
+Despite what you may hear, the best Camp Lejeune birth defects law firms are those with access to a wide arsenal of resources.
+This includes top doctors, registered nurses, and other medical experts who can review your claim.

 Camp Lejeune Birth Defects FAQs